Shreemahor/GPT-On-Wheels/README.md

 ## What is it?

 It's my homemade robot car designed to be able to do just as much as a human.
 I didn't just chose any sensor I could think of; each component is designed to mimic something that a human can do.
-Eyes with a rotating head: camera with pan-tilt, Amazing acrobatic movement with legs: mechanum wheels, Ears to hear: microphone, Skin that feels: photoresistor thermistor humiditure, Mouth to talk:
+Eyes with a rotating head: camera with pan-tilt, Amazing acrobatic movement with legs: wheels, Ears to hear: microphone, Skin that feels: photoresistor thermistor humiditure, Mouth to talk:
 Speaker, That intutive sense of where you're going: accelerometer/gyroscope, tof (time of flight) sensors, distance sensors, Face full of emotion: LCD Display, RGB LED, and finally most important of all the brain: raspberry pi 5 and a pico.
 Along with batteries and power supply components like the wires, MB102, powerbanks, resistors, and breadboard - the blood, tissue, and flesh, and a huge 3-tiered chassis - the skeleton, it will work. but how will everything play together; humans can control and reason they are living, and you can't replicate that so GPT On Wheels seems impossible.
 But thats where AI